-Follow the progression of the Planck Length to the Observable Universe in just 201+ notations within this horizontally-scrolled, working chart of the universe.
-We invite you to help us interpret what it means!
+Follow the progression of the Planck Length to the Observable Universe in just 202 notations within the horizontally-scrolled, working chart of the universe.
+We invite you to help us interpret what it all means!

 “The Planck length is the scale at which classical ideas about gravity and space-time cease to be valid, and quantum effects dominate.
 This is the quantum of length, the smallest measurement of length with any meaning.
 And roughly equal to 1.6 x 10-35 m or about 10-20 times the size of a proton.”